Educators Fear And Embrace Calls For Concealed Carry In The Classroom

 "There are so many different roles that teachers already play," she said.
 "I understand that this now is a huge role — you're essentially saying you're here to save a student's life.
 But I just think that's something we've always considered."

-For Cipriano, school shootings are a small part of the ever-growing list of things that teachers are asked to handle.
+For Cipriano, school shootings are another part of the ever-growing list of things that teachers are asked to handle.